ethanshry/Kraken/documentation/ProjectArchitecture.md

 Ideally, this will be fixed in the next iteration, and faliures will lead to re-deployments and rollover processes.

 ## Deployments

+Deployments to the platform are requested via the GraphQL interface `create_deployment` mutation (typically via the Kraken-UI).
+When a request comes in, it creates an entry in the Orchestrator's database with the `ApplicationStatus::DeploymentRequested` status.
+The next time `execute` is called for our Orchestrator, it will see this requested deployment and look for the least-loaded worker node to deploy to.
+The orchestrator will then send a `WorkRequestMessage` of `WorkRequestType::RequestDeployment` to that worker.
+This will then add an entry to that worker's `work_requests` queue.
+When `execute` is next called for that worker, it will see that request, and start creating the application container.
+Deployments are handled by Docker, to allow for platform-agnostic deployment.
+Dockerfiles for the platform are stored in the `CARGO_MANIFEST_DIR/dockerfiles` folder.